NEP’s work to increase diversity within its ranks driven by students

 NEP UK has already made significant strides through its annual student open day, also known as SOD, with backing from broadcasters such as BT Sport, the BBC and Sky.
 The next open day, being held at its offices in Bracknell, is being held on Thursday 11 October.
 The days are designed to persuade undergraduates and even school children that they there are opportunities in outside broadcasting and broadcast engineering, with panels, opportunities to get hands-on in trucks, to film staged events put on during the day, and to speak to those already in the industry.

+Students get hands-on at NEP UK’s SOD events.
 NEP UK has 20 staff on its books for the STEM Initiative, who volunteer to commit a minimum of one day per year as well as attending the NEP student day.
 These volunteers go to different schools talking to students from the age of six years and up about jobs in broadcast.
 Sometimes the volunteers take an OB truck with them to give students a hands-on experience.
-“It’s literally about going out there and talking to kids about STEM subjects and how to get into this area,” said Burns.
+“It’s literally about going out there and talking to kids about STEM subjects and how to get into this area,” said NEP UK's Marketing Manager.

 This article was written by Heather Mclean for SVG Europe.
 Read the original here.
 With its fourth annual student open day rapidly approaching, NEP UK has stated that the students themselves are pushing the company to change its employee profile.